Yes, they're twins! One black, one white: 'What's important is love'

 “They look alike in their smiles, but I have to dress them the same because nobody believes that they are twins.
 I mean, nobody,” she said.

-She said Jarani is the spitting image of Pravyn, who had darker skin like his dad, while Kalani looks like her 7-year-old Caucasian brother, Talan, who reads to the girls every night.
+The girls were born nearly two years after Meyer's 2-year-old son, Pravyn, drowned while under the supervision of his day care provider.
+Meyer said Jarani is the spitting image of Pravyn, who had darker skin like his dad, while Kalani looks like her older Caucasian brother, Talan, who reads to the girls every night.

 “He’s an amazing big brother,” Meyer said.

-It’s unusual for biracial siblings, particularly twins, to look as different as Kalani and Jarani, but there are so many genes that control skin tone and eye color, that even scientists don’t even know all the potential ways they can interact.
+It’s unusual for biracial siblings, particularly twins, to look as different as Kalani and Jarani, but there are so many genes that control skin tone and eye color that even scientists don’t even know all the potential ways they can interact.

 “The physical traits you can see in a person are just a very small sliver of the genetic diversity across human populations,” said Dr. Bryce Mendelsohn, a medical geneticist at the University of California, San Francisco.
 “A lot of times we only focus on the things our eyes can see, but what we see is a tiny tip of the iceberg of the actual genetic diversity in everyone.”